-NOTE: If you apply any of the amount shown on line 35 to 2013, you cannot use that amount to pay any tax that is later found to be due for 2012.
-You also may not claim a refund for that amount until you file your 2013 return.
+NOTE: If you apply any of the amount shown on line 36 to 2014, you cannot use that amount to pay any tax that is later found to be due for 2013.
+You also may not claim a refund for that amount until you file your 2014 return.

-Line 37 - Balance of Overpayment
+Line 38 - Balance of Overpayment

-Subtract line 36 from line 35 to determine your overpayment balance before voluntary gifts and any estimated payment penalty and MSA penalty.
+Subtract line 37 from line 36 to determine your overpayment balance before voluntary gifts and any estimated payment penalty; MSA withdrawal penalty and/or long-term health care savings account withdrawal penalty.